ajhalili2006/RecapTime-TelegramBot/README.md

 The another way to remix this is using Git.
 Follow these:
 - Open terminal and type `cd /path/to/your-desired-git-projectname-here`.
-- Type `git clone https://github.com/AndreiJirohHaliliDev2006/RecapTime-TelegramBot.git`.
+- Type `git clone https://github.com/AndreiJirohHaliliDev2006/RecapTime-TelegramBot.git` or `git clone https://api.glitch.com/git/garnet-crate.git`.
 Hit Enter (or Return) to start importing source code from your target folder.
 - The setup is finished!
 See [this documentation about pyTelegramBotAPI on GitHub](https://github.com/eternnoir/pyTelegramBotAPI#readme) on how to set up it.
 Please skip the installation steps, as this pyTelegramBotAPI is pre-loaded here.
-- When the code is upd
+- When you remixed the code on Glitch, it will automatically deployed and available online to work for your Teegram bot.

 ### Remixing Code